Maryna Mazhula

 Maryna Mazhula (born 24 April 1983) is a Ukrainian paracanoeist.
-She is a two-time world champion in the women's KL1 event.
+She is a five-time world champion in the women's KL1 event.

 Career

 Mazhula won gold at the 2018 ICF Canoe Sprint World Championships in the women's KL1 event.
-She repeated as champion at the 2019, 2021 and 2022 ICF Canoe Sprint World Championships.
+She repeated as champion at the 2019, 2021, 2022 and 2023 ICF Canoe Sprint World Championships.

 Mazhula represented Ukraine at the 2020 Summer Paralympics in the women's KL1 event and won a silver medal.
+She again represented Ukraine at the 2024 Summer Paralympics in the women's KL1 event and won a silver medal.